cakephp/docs/en/core-libraries/time.rst

 Likewise, it is possible to alter the default formatting string to be used for ``i18nFormat``::

-    Time::setToStringFormat(\IntlDateFormatter::SHORT); // For any mutable DateTime
-    FrozenTime::setToStringFormat(\IntlDateFormatter::SHORT); // For any immutable DateTime
+    DateTime::setToStringFormat(\IntlDateFormatter::SHORT); // For any DateTime
-    Date::setToStringFormat(\IntlDateFormatter::SHORT); // For any mutable Date
+    Date::setToStringFormat(\IntlDateFormatter::SHORT); // For any Date
-    FrozenDate::setToStringFormat(\IntlDateFormatter::SHORT); // For any immutable Date

-    // The same method exists on Date, FrozenDate, and Time FrozenTime::setToStringFormat([
+    // The same method exists on Date, and DateTime DateTime::setToStringFormat([
         \IntlDateFormatter::FULL,
         \IntlDateFormatter::SHORT
     ]);
     // Outputs 'Sunday, January 31, 2021 at 10:11 PM'
     echo $time;

-    // The same method exists on Date, FrozenDate, and Time FrozenTime::setToStringFormat("EEEE, MMMM dd, yyyy 'at' KK:mm:ss a");
+    // The same method exists on Date and DateTime DateTime::setToStringFormat("EEEE, MMMM dd, yyyy 'at' KK:mm:ss a");
     // Outputs 'Sunday, January 31, 2021 at 10:11:30 PM'
     echo $time;